Webinars – Planned Giving Insights and Expertise

 Presenter: Frank Minton

-When conveying a message about making a bequest to your charity, should you include stories of deceased bequest donors or living bequest donors?
-Would it be better to focus on a donor’s connections with your charity?
-Does it depend?
-On what?
-Learn from Professor James what he has gleaned from his latest research into what charitable bequest messages resonate most strongly with donors.
-Well-known for applying academic rigor to help us understand why donors give to charity, as well as an engaging presentation style, Professor James will discuss the results of his recent survey of over 4,500 donors and their reactions to different types of bequest messages related to 40 large national charities.
+When conveying a message about making a planned gift to your charity, what words should you use to describe it?
+Should you describe the tax benefits?
+Does the order matter?
+What else should you bring up?
+Learn from Professor Russell James what he has gleaned from his latest research into what planned gift messages resonate most strongly with donors.
+Well-known for applying academic rigor to help us understand why donors give to charity, as well as an engaging presentation style, Professor James will discuss the results of his 2014 survey of over 5000 test subjects and their reactions to different types of planned gift messages.

 Date: August 28